 - BIB 293 Deaf Ministry.
 Theories and practical application for addressing the needs of the deaf.
-Prerequisite: COM 293. - BIB 294 Elementary Hebrew Language.
+Prerequisite: COM 133. - BIB 293 Christian Woman.
+The Christian woman as an individual, a wife, a mother, and a servant of the Lord in the context of the local church. - BIB 294 Elementary Hebrew Language.
 Elementary and essential principles of the Hebrew language and grammar.
 Attention to vocabulary with special emphasis on the verb.
-Exercises in reading and writing. - BIB 3991 Job.
-Message of Job, with special attention to the problem of human suffering.
+Exercises in reading and writing.